Lecrapouille/MyMakefile/README.md

 * Auto-generate the help and its comments for your own rules.
 * You do not have to write Makefile rules for compiling your project or installing your project: use macros instead.
 You can add your own personal Makefile rules anyway.

+**Current constraint:**
-**Current constraint: You have to define one target by Makefile.
-This can be easily bypassed.**
+* You have to define one target by Makefile.
+This can be easily bypassed as shown in examples given in this document.
+A solution to both fix it and reduce the code is in gestation in the git branch dev-multitargets.
+* You cannot build a binary and libraries because of the previous point: multi-targets is not managed.

 ## Inside MyMakefile